zoekaputa/heat-quilt/README.md

 ### Documentation:

 For ducmentation of the production process, also visit the photos in the "quilt-design-documentation" folder.
+Photos of the final quilt design are included in the "final-quilt-documentation' folder.
 For a video documentation of the aesthetic and spirit of this project, see this youtube video: https://youtu.be/Tr5On5pCPpQ.
+This video is the most encompassing display of Heat Quilt.

 ### To Use: